Donate

 * * * * * * * * * * * * * * * * * * * * *

-Donors in 2024 are listed immediately below.
-Donors in 2023 and 2022, respectively, follow.
+Donors through the end of 2024 into 2025 are listed immediately below.
+A list of donors in 2023 follows.
 Thank you, all!

 2023: Kyle Agpalo; Charities Aid Foundation America; Marcia J. Clendenen; Josh Foltz; Rémi Fournier Lanzoni; Ta-Sean C. Murdock; Brian Murray; Network for Good; PayPal Giving Fund; Richard A. Riley; Kimberley Williams